A Quick Overview of the New EU Toy Safety Regulation (EU) 2025/2509

 The DPP will replace the EU declaration of conformity (DoC) and will be mandatory for all toys sold in the EU under the new Toy Safety Regulation.
 Each toy model must have a DPP confirming compliance with the regulation, accessible via a data carrier (e.g., QR code) in the relevant EU language(s), and available for 10 years.
 The data carrier must be physically present on the toy, its label, packaging, or accompanying documentation to ensure visibility before purchase.

-Even if the new Toy Safety Regulation does not include sustainability-related information inside the toys DPP, but only requirements related to the safety of the toy, the European Council position indicates that it is expected that the Ecodesign for Sustainable Products Regulation (ESPR) might include toys within its scope in the medium term.
+Even if the new Toy Safety Regulation does not include sustainability-related information inside the toys DPP, but only requirements related to the safety of the toy, it is expected that the Ecodesign for Sustainable Products Regulation (ESPR) might include toys within its scope in the medium term.
 This would mean that, it should be possible in the future to include more precise information in the toys DPP related to environmental sustainability. - New safety assessment requirements:

 - EN 71-1: Expanded materials and soaking tests to align with international standards; new security tests for the toys intended to bear a child and added clause for food imitation toys